“It was a nice party, but that’s enough. Enough, enough, enough.”

 Marcello leaves the scene behind and goes to a café, where he is served by a young girl.
 He is struck by what he describes as her angelic appearance and manner.
 It is the closest attention Marcello has paid to any one individual so far, and we are left uncertain of the significance of the encounter, which will be revisited before the end of the film.

-Even these events are not enough to shock Marcello into self-reflection or serious thought, or not for long.
-Determined to forget his friend’s suicide, he attends a wild house party, and gives himself over to revelry.
+Even these events are not enough to shock Marcello into self-reflection or serious thought, or not for long at least.
+Determined to forget his friend’s suicide, he attends a wild house party and gives himself over to revelry.
 The party itself, while full of constant activity, seems to lack any kind of sustained energy or feeling.
-The guests are happily and proudly aware of themselves as decadent, and talk of their party as a potential orgy, yet the energy to bring about anything like a real orgy is lacking.
+The guests are happily and proudly aware of themselves as decadent and talk of their party as a potential orgy, yet the energy to bring about anything like a real orgy is lacking.
 One woman begins to do a strip-tease, but it winds to a stop halfway through, weighed down by her own lack of interest and her audience’s.
-The group’s scandalous talk, like most of what they do, is mainly pretence.
+The group’s scandalous talk – like most of what they do – is mainly pretence.
 Marcello, depressed and a little desperate to distract himself, tries to liven things up, but it comes to nothing.

-La Dolce Vita is a fairly easy film to watch, and is probably ideal as a first Fellini film, for those unfamiliar with his other work.
-Its quality is recognised now as when it was released; the film won multiple awards, including the Palme D’or.
-It introduces Fellini’s unique imagery and creative story telling in a less extreme way than some of his later films; his comedy, which may be something of an acquired taste, is less jarring and grotesque than in other films; and the central characters, while not necessarily likeable, are fairly sympathetic.
-It introduces us to Marcello Mastroianni, Fellini’s lead actor in several films that followed, and Anouk Aimee, whom he also cast in 81/2.
-The film also stands up to the passing decades better than most Sixties movies; and its approach to realism, whose influence can still be felt in contemporary films, is something any movie lover might want to become more familiar with.
+La Dolce Vita is a relatively easy film to watch and is probably ideal as a first Fellini film for those unfamiliar with his other work.
+Its quality is recognised now as when it was released; the film won multiple awards, including the Palme d’Or.
+It introduces Fellini’s unique imagery and creative storytelling in a less extreme way than some of his later films; his comedy, which may be something of an acquired taste, is less jarring and grotesque than in other movies; and the central characters, while not necessarily likeable, are relatively sympathetic.
+It introduces us to Marcello Mastroianni, Fellini’s lead actor in several films that followed, and Anouk Aimee, whom he also cast in 8½.
+The film also stands up to the passing decades better than most sixties movies, and its approach to realism, whose influence can still be felt in contemporary films, is something any movie lover might want to become more familiar with.